harshgrovr/hadoco-Customer-At-Risk-Task/README.md

  1. The transaction data is in `resources/transactions.csv`
  2. All tasks are defined for a single customer
  3. You can test your solutions with pytest.
 Every file has a corresponding test.
+ 4. The `last_date` is a date that is always provided as an external parameter.
+The last_date here is the 16.07.2021 (this is also in the tests)

 E.g.
 ```